-Nowhere Boy is a great classroom or even whole school read for grades 5th-10th.
-It’s a story that provides both windows and mirrors, gives educators tools to discuss themes from immigration to world history (including the Syrian War and World War II), geography and immigration and the Refugee Crisis.
+Nowhere Boy is also a great classroom or even whole school read for grades 5th-8th.
+It’s a story that provides both windows and mirrors, as well as an opportunity to explore history (including the Syrian War and World War II), geography and immigration and the Refugee Crisis.
 The book is a perfect fit for the 8th Grade Common Core ELA Unit on Refugees.
 Nowhere Boy is also a powerful text to use when teaching empathy and compassion in middle and upper grades.

-There is an amazing chapter-by-chapter educators’ guide available here.
+For Nowhere Boy, there is an amazing chapter-by-chapter educators’ guide.
 It’s written by Kirsten Cappy and Louise El Yaafouri, who have extensive experience in the fields of teaching and refugee children’s literature.
 Nowhere Boy is an especially perfect fit for the 8th grade common core unit on refugees.

 Looking for resources to help teach my other books?
-All of them have free teachers’ guides that you can download here.
+All of them have free teachers’ guides that you can download to the left.